McCullough, Allen post red final-round numbers

-Tournament will begin Friday in Tucson, Ariz.
+Tournament to begin on Friday in Tucson

 2013-14 (Sophomore): Allen was one of the top golfers for the Cowboys throughout the year.
 He played in every event and led the Pokes three times in his second season.
 Allen recorded four sub-par rounds with his career-best at the Battle in the Tetons when he fired a 66 (-6).
 He also recorded his first collegiate victory at the Battle in the Tetons after carding a 210 (-6).
 Allen saved his best round of the spring for the Mountain West Championship.
 During the opening round in Tucson, Allen fired a 69 (-2).
 He finished the tournament tied for 22nd.
 Allen ended the year with the second best stroke average for the Cowboys with 74.3, playing in 30 total rounds.